 With more and more patients using smartphones and other mobile devices for healthcare purposes, there is a growing demand for mobile health (mHealth) technologies that can help connect these users with healthcare providers.
 These technologies include apps for managing chronic conditions, telehealth platforms for virtual consultations, wearable devices for tracking vital signs and activity levels, and much more.

 8. Increased focus on cybersecurity:

-As healthcare organisations collect ever-greater amounts of patient data through digital records systems, they become an increasingly attractive target for cyberattacks.
-As a result, cybersecurity is now a top priority for healthcare organisations of all sizes.
-In order to protect patient data and keep operations running smoothly, it is crucial for healthcare software development companies to build security into their solutions from the ground up.
+As healthcare organizations collect ever-greater amounts of patient data through digital records systems, they become an increasingly attractive target for cyberattacks.
+As a result, cybersecurity is now a top priority for healthcare organizations of all sizes.
+To protect patient data and keep operations running smoothly, healthcare software development companies must build security into their solutions from the ground up.

 9. Patient-generated health data: